sffranke/bela/README.md

 To get comatible to smallkat https://github.com/OperationSmallKat and spotmicro https://github.com/FlorianWilk/SpotMicroAI which use a different software but have a nice and stable mechanic.

 The leg hind right has to move exactly as the leg front left and the leg hind left has to move exactly as the leg front right.
 Just copy the columns of i.e. the walk gait in instinct.h, change rotation direction in Opencat.h and recalibrate the legs.

+For now I changed the skills in Instinkt.h for wk only.
+All skills and most poses have to be reassigned.